svn2github/routino/python/README.txt

                                  ==============

-This directory contains a Python version 3 interface to the Routino routing database that allows routes to be calculated.
-The same functionality as the Routino library (libroutino) is provided because it is implemented as a wrapper around that library.
+This directory contains a Python version 3 interface to the Routino routing database that allows routes to be calculated and the database to be accessed.

 Compilation
 -----------